Edgemoor Room Names FAQ

 The Tool Room (Sigma Closet) and Social Closet (Epsilon Closet)

 Adjacent to the bar was the Epsilon Closet, which stored decorations, stereo equipment, and other supplies for the social chairman.
 On the other side was the Tool Room (not to be confused with the Mu Closet) which formerly contained the chapter’s archive of exams, papers, and other academic files.
-Brothers preparing to “tool” (study) pay visits and leave exasperated messages on the bricks on the north wall.
-Obsolesced by the Internet, in 2004 the partition separating the Tool Room and Social Closet was removed, so it is now a passageway connecting the bar with the boiler room.
+Brothers preparing to “tool” would visit and leave exasperated messages on the bricks on the north wall.
+The house files obsolesced by the Internet, the partition separating the Tool Room and Social Closet was removed in 2004.
+These two rooms are now a passageway connecting the bar with the boiler area.

 The Mu Closet (House Manager Closet)